What is a prepaid debit card?

 How do you add money to a prepaid debit card?

 Because a prepaid debit card is not connected to a bank account, the primary challenge of its use is getting money loaded onto the card.
 The primary way that people can load money on their prepaid debit card is by visiting a participating merchant which will take cash and electronically load the money onto the card.
-Prepaid card providers boast about having tens of thousands of participating merchants so that using the card will be convenient for their customers.
+Many providers boast about having tens of thousands of participating merchants so that using the card will be convenient for their customers.

 Some people like the convenience of setting up direct deposit with their employer that would load their paycheck directly onto their prepaid debit card.